Medical questions & health advice by licensed doctors

-"What causes neck pain?
+"What causes neck pain?"

 I'm a middle aged guy with serious neck problems, and a lifetime of back problems.
 At present, both sides of my neck are in bad pain, and I hear a kind of crunching sound when I turn my head.
 I know I should go to a doctor, but what kind of problems would cause these symtoms?

 You mention a history of neck problems but it is unclear what these entail.
 A history of trauma, spinal manipulation by chiropractor, or certain jobs that require wearing hard hats or keeping your neck in certain positions can all cause early degeneration in the cervical spine that can be a cause of this pain.
 Degenerative disc disease is a common problem in the cervical spine that may be causing these complaints.
 Muscle spasms can also cause painful neck symptoms that are exacerbated by moving your neck or head.
 If you are having any weakness, numbness, tingling, sharp pain radiating to your arms or legs, or problems with your gait, these can be associated with cervical problems and would also deem evaluation by a skilled medical provider.
 Diagnostic evaluation may include physical exam, imaging studies such as an mri, and treatments can include a trial of muscle relaxants, physical therapy, and perhaps surgery if deemed necessary.
 See your primary care doctor to further evaluate these concerns.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.